johnmogi/CICD_pipeline1_terraform_build/README.md

 you can also change plan to apply and or add -auto-approve for faster and skipped validation prompt.

-execution plan:
+# execution plan:
-spin a vm, connect it as an agent. (sysadmin) build a terraform pipelince, that can have ci cd capacibilities, meaning that it can trigger the 2nd and 3rd stages.
+- spin a vm, connect it as an agent. (sysadmin) build a terraform pipelince, that can have ci cd capacibilities, meaning that it can trigger the 2nd and 3rd stages.

-1st stage: terraform repo. in here we have 2 distinct stages: building a backend (what does it compose of? which files are relevant? what are the steps to build it?) the actual deployment, with the infracost report before execution.
+- 1st stage: terraform repo. in here we have 2 distinct stages: building a backend (what does it compose of? which files are relevant? what are the steps to build it?) the actual deployment, with the infracost report before execution.

-let's say for the sake of this excercise that the 1st ci is an independant that can chain up the whole process, manually into the repo or all the way. this means that to be truly independant it needs to run on it's seperate agent, to simplify things in a time budget situation- this will have to be manually done. output file: export password and user
+- let's say for the sake of this excercise that the 1st ci is an independant that can chain up the whole process, manually into the repo or all the way.<br/>
+this means that to be truly independant it needs to run on it's seperate agent, to simplify things in a time budget situation- this will have to be manually done. output file: export password and user